Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Endolymphatic sac tumor | 22 (12–50) | 10 |

-For more information, see the Clinical diagnosis section.
+For more information, see the Clinical Diagnosis of VHL section.

 References:

-More than 55% of von Hippel-Lindau disease (VHL)-affected individuals only develop multiple renal cell cysts.
-The VHL-associated renal cell carcinomas (RCCs) that occur are characteristically multifocal and bilateral; these RCCs present as combined cystic and solid masses.[
+More than 55% of individuals with von Hippel-Lindau disease (VHL) only develop multiple renal cell cysts.
+VHL-associated renal cell carcinomas (RCCs) are characteristically multifocal and bilateral.
+These RCCs present as masses with both cystic and solid characteristics.[

-Figure 1. von Hippel-Lindau disease–associated renal cell cancers are characteristically multifocal and bilateral and present as a combined cystic and solid mass.
-Red arrow indicates a lesion with a solid and cystic component, and white arrow indicates a predominantly solid lesion.
+Figure 1. von Hippel-Lindau disease–associated renal cell cancers are characteristically multifocal and bilateral and present as combined cystic and solid masses.
+The red arrow shows a lesion with a solid and cystic component, and the white arrow shows a predominantly solid lesion.

 Tumors larger than 3 cm may increase in grade as they grow, and metastasis may occur.[